PillScout

 How PillScout got here

-A family member is on heart medication.
-Would this new thing quietly help their numbers, or make things worse?
-My mom takes prescriptions from different doctors and a bunch of gummy supplements, and always feels nauseous.
+I'd see a supplement making big claims and wonder: can I take this with what I'm already on?
+A family member is on heart medication, would this help or hurt them?
+My mom takes prescriptions from different doctors and a bunch of supplements and always feels nauseous.
 Is one of them causing it?
 Could another one actually help?

 I asked my kids to build it.
 They said, "you build it."
 So I did.